MattRead/mattread.github.io/_posts/2008-09-29-javascript-prototype-behaviour-in-php.md

 This class was just an experiment to see if it was at all possible to implement something like Javascript's prototype behaviour in PHP with out using the [Runkit PECL extension](http://pecl.php.net/package/runkit).
-I had no intention of actually making this usable in production, for many reasons ;), although it was fun.
-If you have any improvements or additions to Protoype please add them to the [wiki page](http://mattread.org/PHPPrototype), or paste them in comment.
+I had no intention of actually making this usable in production, for many reasons; Although it was fun.